 Have you ever heard the phrase “pain identifies pain?”
 What was once a burden of being the “only one” to ever carry the initial shame of abuse suddenly became the lens from which I could see hurt all around me.
 It broke me, yet it strengthened me.
 With each hug I could give someone and honestly utter the words, “I know how it feels,” a small piece of my heart was restored.
 It wasn’t because of their pain, but it was because each time I could rejoice that this sweet soul didn’t have to feel that stark and stinging loneliness that I did.

-Our Relationships Are so Often Made up of Profile Pictures
+Our Relationships Are so Often Made up of Filtered Pictures

 We show the best sides of us with the most flattering filter.
 Oh friend, so many around you live their lives as a profile picture.
 But under your nose, right this minute, there are loved ones of yours that are in silent pain.
 That co-worker that seems withdrawn or fake in their “happy” could be scared to walk into their own home.
 And worst of all, sometimes the mental scars are far worse than physical bruises.
 Flesh heals.
 The brain and heart often don’t.